natem1270/django_format_template/README.md

  |           style.css
 ```

-Typically I would like to store static files in my static directory within another subdirectory called `home` like
+Typically I would like to store static files in my static directory within another subdirectory like `home` in this example
 ```
 |static/
 |    home/